 Cyber attacks are a growing problem both in America and worldwide.

 Data breaches are also becoming more expensive to deal with, too.
-The average cost of a data breach is about $3.86 million – also up about 6.4% from 2017.
+The average cost of a data breach is about $3.86 million.
 Obviously, the cost of a breach at your store won’t be that high, but it’s still important to do everything you can to protect the data of your customers, and your reputation.

 Here are 8 useful Magneto security tips that you can use to help protect your store from hackers, data breaches, and other malicious cyber attacks.
 Read on, and make sure you’re protecting your store and your customers!

 1. Migrate To Magento 2 (If You Haven’t Already)

 If you haven’t done so already, you need to make a plan to migrate to Magento 2.
 Magento 1 is sunsetting and Support ended for Magento 1 on June 30, 2020.
 Security patches are no longer being provided, leaving your site vulnerable to hackers.
 If you are still using Magento 1, you’re putting your store and your customers’ data at risk.

 Magento 1 stores worldwide were hacked in a massive automated campaign back in September of this year.
 It was the largest automated hack of its kind which affected more than 10,000 customers and left their personal information vulnerable.
 This was a Magecart attack that injected malicious code to intercept and steal payment information.
 Hackers are increasingly using more sophisticated techniques to gain access to private information as seen in the wide scope of this particular breach.
 And stores that have never been breached before are now being targeted.
 The importance of upgrading the security of your store cannot be overstated.

 In addition, as mentioned in one of our past blog posts, Magento 2 comes out-of-the-box with a ton of great security improvements and performance improvements, with additional security features including: